Stack logo

 An aside on serial vs. parallelizing

 You might be wondering whether we should be doing all of this in parallel.
 I’d urge you to start doing it serially, and only add parallelization gradually if it’s actually too slow.
 As a general principle with backend systems, avoid sending big bursts of traffic when possible.
 Even without causing explicit failures, it could affect latencies for user requests if you flood the database with too much traffic at once.
 This is a different mindset from an analytics database where you’d optimize for throughput.
 I think you’ll be surprised how fast a serial approach works in most cases.
-The helpers run serially.
-Reach out if you want to explore more parallelism.

 Summary